25prabhu10/notes/docs/Languages/Git/Git.md

 ---
 title: Git
-description: Git is distributed version control system (VCS) for tracking changes in files and coordinating work on those files among multiple people.
+description: Git is distributed version control system (VCS) for tracking changes in files and coordinating work on those files among multiple people
 ---

 # Git

 It is a **distributed Version Control System (VCS)**.
-Version control is a way to save changes over time without overwriting previous versions (Version Control is a system which records the changes made to a file so that you can recall a specific version later).
+Version control is a way to save changes over time without overwriting previous versions (Version Control is a system which records the changes made to a file so that you can recall a specific version later)

-It helps in **tracking changes in the project** and **coordinating work** on those files among multiple people.
+It helps in **tracking changes in the project** and **coordinating work** on those files among multiple people

-- VCS also know as Source Code Management (SCM)
+- VCS also know as _Source Code Management_ (SCM)

 Types of Version Control Systems:

 1. **Local**: It allows you to copy files into another directory and rename it (For example, project.1.1).
-This method is error-prone and introduces redundancy.
+This method is error-prone and introduces redundancy

 2. **Centralized**: All version files are present in a single central server.
-For example, CVS, SVN, and Perforce.
+For example, CVS, SVN, and Perforce

 3. **Distributed**: All changes are available in the server as well as in local machines.
 Being distributed means that every developer working with a Git repository has a copy of that entire repository.
-For example, _Git_ and _Mercurial_.
+For example, _Git_ and _Mercurial_

 ## History